Walmart now offering convenient flu shots nationwide

-Walmart will also be offering free flu shots to their employees regardless of their insurance status.
-Walmart says they are doing this so that country’s largest workforce can stay healthy and continue to serve communities throughout flu season.
+Walmart will also be offering free flu shots to employees regardless of their insurance status.
+Walmart says it's doing this so that country’s largest workforce can stay healthy and continue to serve communities throughout flu season.

-Walmart says, “Flu shots are more important than ever in light of COVID-19.
-With our health care system facing the strain of the pandemic on top of the annual flu season, getting a flu shot can help lessen the burden on the health care industry while also protecting against at least one of the viruses affecting our well-being,” Dr. Tom Van Gilder, Walmart’s Chief Medical Officer, said.
+“Flu shots are more important than ever in light of COVID-19.
+With our health care system facing the strain of the pandemic on top of the annual flu season, getting a flu shot can help lessen the burden on the health care industry while also protecting against at least one of the viruses affecting our well-being,” said Tom Van Gilder, Walmart’s Chief Medical Officer.
 “We’re all anxiously awaiting the COVID-19 vaccine, but by getting a flu shot now, we can do our ‘immunity service’ to help keep our communities safe and healthy this fall.”

 Walmart now has a variety of initiatives in place to make it easy for customers and associates to get safely vaccinated while following COVID-19 protocols including the following: